Riczh/Zhou-portfolio/final_project_p2.md

 It should be a certain kind of process.
 You want to make a stock pitch, right?
 I think you have written your target customer group here, which is quite similar to me.

 -Is there anything you find surprising or confusing?
-To be honest, the pictures are too small, and some pictures are not clear (show data visualizations).
+To be honest, the pictures are too small, and some are not clear (show data visualizations).
 These two can be seen clearly, but the drawing is rather sloppy.
 I hope you can add more details to the real content.
 For example, you can show the CAGR of Revenue and Cost to compare the growth rates of the two.

 -Is there anything you would change or do differently?
 I will add CAGR, and then mark more data points in each graph.
 But I think it still lacks a little persuasiveness in the end.
 That's why you want to buy stocks and not do other things.
 You can think about it.